Apps72/Dev.Data/ReadMe.md

 ## Commands

 - [ExecuteTable](#ExecuteTable): Execute a SQL query and retrieve all data to a list of C# objects.
+- [Parameters.AddValues](#ExecuteTableWithParameters): Execute a SQL query, add some parameters and retrieve all data to a list of C# objects.
 - [ExecuteRow](#ExecuteRow): Execute a SQL query and retrieve the first row to one serialized C# object.
 - [ExecuteScalar](#ExecuteScalar): Execute a SQL query and retrieve the first value (first row / first column) to a C# data type.
 - [TransactionBegin](#TransactionBegin): Manage your SQL Transactions.